Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 It's helpful for international students to familiarize themselves with the specific work regulations of the country they plan to study in, as these policies can vary significantly.
 Checking with the relevant immigration authorities or consulting the university's international student office can provide accurate and up-to-date information to find the best country for study and work.

-Are there Countries that do not allow International Students to work there after they completed their degree?
+Countries, that do not allow International Students to work there after their degree?

 The ability for international students to work in a country after completing their degree depends on the specific immigration policies of each country.
 While many countries encourage international graduates to stay and contribute to their workforce, some have more restrictive post-graduation work policies.